Robert van Genechten

-Robert van Genechten (25 October 1895 – 13 December 1945) was a Belgian-born Dutch politician and writer and a leading collaborator during the German occupation of the Netherlands.
+Robert van Genechten (25 October 1895 – 13 December 1945) was a Belgian-born Dutch politician, writer, Nazi sympathizer, and a leading collaborator during the German occupation of the Netherlands.

 Early years

 Van Genechten was born in Antwerp and studied jurisprudence at the University of Ghent.

 After the Imperial German forces invaded Belgium in the Great War, Van Genechten wasted no time in collaborating with the occupying German forces.
 After the armistice and end of the war, he fled to the Netherlands, receiving an eight-year prison sentence in absentia.
 In the Netherlands, he made a living as a lawyer and a teacher at Utrecht University, taking Dutch citizenship on 14 June 1930.

 Return

 When the statute of limitations ran out on Genechten's Belgium conviction he returned to his native country, but he later returned to the Netherlands to enter politics.
 Joining the National Socialist Movement in the Netherlands in 1934, he quickly rose through the party ranks, at one time acting as spokesman on education, and from 1938, editor-in-chief of Nieuw Nederland.
 As a regular writer on the rightwing paper, he expounded at length on his hatred of rationalism and humanism.